tejasmorkar/sudoku-solver/README.md

 Once the requirements are checked, you can easily download this project and use it on your machine in few simple steps.

 * **STEP 1** <br>
-    Download this repository as a zip file onto your machine and extract the sudoku-solver-master folder from it.
+    Download this repository as a zip file onto your machine and extract all the files from it.

     ![Download and Extract Zip Folder](./assets/DownloadAndExatractZip.gif)